DuncanMacKirik/DoubleCursorFix/README.md

 - [ ] Implement support for some non-UE based games:
 	- [ ] Area-51?
 	- [ ] RAGE?
-- [ ] implement another patching methods, i.e. JMP injection instead of CALL redirection, IAT patching etc.
+- [ ] implement other patching methods, i.e. JMP injection instead of CALL redirection, IAT patching etc.
 - [ ] maybe find other way of detecting the bug, maybe something like tracking a Direct3D device reinitialization or receiving a WM_ACTIVATE notification?

 Games based on more recent idTech engine versions also exhibit this bug, but Alt-Tabbing from the game and back seems to fix it easily.